top of page

 Coastal redwood trees Partington Cove trail

-After descending down steep switchbacks the trail forks in different directions at the base of a wooden bridge.
-We chose to take the trail on the right and head toward Partington Point and a boulder beach.
+After navigating the steep switchbacks, the trail splits into different paths at the base of a wooden bridge.
+We opted for the trail on the right, leading us toward Partington Point and a boulder beach.

 View of Partington Cove and beach